sshaaf/migtools-getting-started/springboot-to-quarkus-migration/README.md

 # 🍃 Spring Boot to Quarkus Migration Example

-This module demonstrates a comprehensive **Spring Boot 2.7** application that uses deprecated APIs and patterns requiring migration to **Quarkus**.
+This module demonstrates a comprehensive **Spring Boot 2.7.18** application that uses deprecated APIs and patterns requiring migration to **Quarkus 3.28.2**.
 The application simulates a production-ready e-commerce system and is specifically designed to trigger static code analysis tools to identify migration issues.

 ## 🎯 **Application Overview**